africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Reading is the greatest Bargain in the world - Gene Roddenberry.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Reading is the greatest Bargain in the world - Gene Roddenberry/","title":"Reading is the greatest Bargain of all time - Gene Rodenberry","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Reading is the greatest Bargain in the world - Gene Roddenberry/","title":"Reading is the greatest Bargain in the world - Gene Roddenberry","noteIcon":""}
 ---